onsi/gomega/docs/index.md

 ### Measuring Durations

 `Experiment`s can record arbitrary `time.Duration` durations.
-You can do this by directly providing a `time.Duration` via `experiment.RecordDuration(measurementName string, duration time.Duration, decorators ...interface{})` or by providing a callback via `experiment.MeasureDuration(measurementName string, callback func(), decorators ...interface{})`.  `gmeasure` will run the callback and measure how long it takes to complete.
+You can do this by directly providing a `time.Duration` via `experiment.RecordDuration(measurementName string, duration time.Duration, decorators ...any)` or by providing a callback via `experiment.MeasureDuration(measurementName string, callback func(), decorators ...any)`.  `gmeasure` will run the callback and measure how long it takes to complete.

 You can apply `Style` and `Precision` decorators to control the appearance of the `Measurement` when reports are generated.
 These decorators must be applied when the first data point is recorded but can be elided thereafter.
 You can also associate an `Annotation` decoration with any recorded data point.